vanus-labs/docs/blog/2023-02-23-mysql-blog/index.md

 Congratulations!
 You have successfully built a MySQL server in AWS.
 You can now use this server for your applications or projects.

-## MySQl best practices and security
+## MySQL best practices and security

 MySQL security is an essential aspect of any application or project that involves sensitive data.
 The security of your MySQL server is crucial in safeguarding your data from unauthorized access, theft, or malicious attacks.
 MySQL provides several features that can help you enhance the security of your database, and there are several best practices you should follow to ensure that your MySQL server is secure.